 * Yen hits lowest level vs dollar since late April

-The dollar was steady at 81.28 yen, having risen as high as 81.59 yen on trading platform EBS, its highest level since April 25.
+The dollar rose to as high as 81.59 yen on trading platform EBS, its highest level since April 25.
 The dollar later pared its gains and last traded at 81.25 yen, down 0.2 percent from late U.S. trade on Friday.

-Investors have dumped the yen after elections were called for Dec.
-16 and the leader of the opposition Liberal Democratic Party (LDP), which is expected to win, called on the BOJ to print "unlimited yen" and set rates at zero or below.
+Investors have dumped the yen after the government set elections for Dec.
+16 and the leader of the opposition Liberal Democratic Party (LDP), which is expected to win the poll, called on the Bank of Japan to print "unlimited yen" and set interest rates at zero or below to boost the economy.

 "We've travelled too far, too fast over the last week or so," said Gareth Berry, a strategist for UBS in Singapore.

-But he added: "On a six-month view, dollar/yen higher is a great trade".
+"On a six-month view, dollar/yen higher is a great trade," said Berry at UBS.